Jaws – It’s an Eating Machine.

 The G Word with Adam Conover – Monetary Stimulus During Covid

-Whenever a country enters a recession, there are two classes of responses available: fiscal and monetary policy responses.
+Whenever a country enters a recession, there are two categories of responses available to policymakers: fiscal and monetary policy responses.
 Fiscal policy responses focus on taxation and spending while monetary policy responses refer to Central Bank activity.
-In the United States, fiscal policy is administered by the Federal Reserve.
+In the United States, monetary policy is administered by the Federal Reserve.
 The Fed is responsible for influencing the quantity of money and credit in the economy.
 During the Covid-19 pandemic, the Federal Reserve was responsible for issuing treasury bonds to finance fiscal policy decisions.

 The G Word with Adam Conover – Fiscal Stimulus During Covid